connexcs/docs/did.md

 ## DID

 This tutorial will guide you through the **DID section**, which can be accessed from the side bar.
-Just click on the *Management*, and go to **DID** as highlighted in the below image:
+Just click on *Management*, and go to **DID** as highlighted in the image below:

 ![alt text][did-img-1]

-Following 4 actions can be performed in the **DID section**.
+The following 4 actions can be performed in the **DID section**.

 1. Add a DID
 2. Refresh the list